nikksan/gmail-listener/README.md

 ## Installation

-You must firstly generate crendetials.json and then run quick-start script.
+You must first generate the credentials.json file from google and then run the quick-start script.
+After you generate token.json you can use them to configure the client.

 ```bash
 npm run quick-start